Updated On - July 27, 2023 by Henry Bray |Reading Time: 4 minutes

 Related Article: How to Access OST file in Thunderbird

 If you still can’t solve the OST synchronization issue, you can try the scanost.exe or scanpst.exe tool developed by Microsoft.
 These are the default repair tools created by Microsoft to fix OST and PST files related issues.
 But if these tools also do not work, in this case, you can take the help of Regain OST Converter tool that can efficiently solve all the problems related to OST files.
-If you have an oversized OST file and you cannot access it, in this situation, you can use the OST Splitter tool, which can split the file into smaller parts.
-Its import and access the OST file through Outlook.
+If you have an oversized OST file and this tool also helps you in that case as well.

-Regain OST to PST Converter tool is very reliable and professional as it can easily repair OST files that are severely corrupt or damaged, which default repair tools cannot fix.
-If the above methods are no longer helpful, use this tool to resolve data file problems and recover them with a few easy steps.
+Regain OST to PST Converter is a very reliable and professional tool as it can easily repair OST files that are severely corrupt or damaged, which default repair tools cannot fix.
+If the above methods are no longer helpful, use this tool to resolve OST problems and recover them with a few easy steps.